Annaïg Le Meur

-Annaïg Le Meur (born 29 April 1973) is a French politician representing La République En Marche!
-(LREM) who was elected to the French National Assembly on 18 June 2017, representing Finistère's 1st constituency.
+Annaïg Le Meur (born 29 April 1973) is a French politician representing Renaissance (RE) who was elected to the French National Assembly on 18 June 2017, representing Finistère's 1st constituency.

 Political career

 In parliament, Le Meur serves on the Committee on Economic Affairs.
 In addition to her committee assignments, she is a member of the French-Kuwaiti Parliamentary Friendship Group.

 Political positions

 In July 2019, Le Meur voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.